mountainMath/VancouvR/README.md

 <a href="https://mountainmath.github.io/VancouvR/index.html"><img src="https://raw.githubusercontent.com/mountainMath/VancouvR/master/images/VancouvR-sticker.png" alt="VancouvR logo" align="right" width = "25%" height = "25%"/></a>

-VancouverOpenData is an R wrapper around the City of Vancouver Open Data API.
+`VancouvR` is an R wrapper around the City of Vancouver Open Data API.
 It allows transparent and reproducible access to the Vancouver Open Data Portal to facilitate data analysis and sharing of code.

+The package caches downloaded data for the duration of the current session, so re-running code blocks will not result in repeated downloads.
+This speeds up the code, cuts down on unnecessary network traffic and reduces strain on the City of Vancouver Open Data infrastructure.

 ### Reference
 [VancouverOpenData package reference](https://mountainmath.github.io/VancouvR/index.html)

 ### Installing the package
-You can install VancouverOpenData from [GitHub](https://github.com/mountainMath/VancouvR) with:
+You can install `VancouvR` from [GitHub](https://github.com/mountainMath/VancouvR) with:

 ``` r
 remotes::install_github("mountainmath/VancouvR")